Classic Film Stars Who Were Actually Really Weird People

 Advertisement

 Outwardly, Joan Crawford seemed like a woman living the dream.
 She was a three-time Oscar-nominated actress.
-She gave to charitable causes, adopting five children into her home.
-On the wild side, she had a steamy one-night stand with Marilyn Monroe, proving that real life can do better slash fiction than the internet.
+She gave to charitable causes, adopting four children into her home.
+On the wild side, she had a steamy one-night stand with Marilyn Monroe.
 Inwardly, though, Crawford wasn't as wonderful as she seemed.
 According to her adopted daughter, Christina, she was an egomaniac who was consumed by jealousy.

 Advertisement

-Christina's book has its detractors.
-Two of Crawford's other adopted children have disputed its account.
-Still, it remains plausible, partly because Crawford's madness is so well-documented elsewhere.
-She went through shady back channels to adopt her kids, resulting in one being reclaimed by his furious birth mother just days after arrival.
-There's also her bitter rivalry with the equally strange Bette Davis, which culminated in Crawford sabotaging her own film's box office to stop Davis winning her third Oscar (via Vanity Fair).
+Christina's book has its detractors: Two of Crawford's other adopted children have disputed its account.
+Still, it remains plausible, partly because Crawford's behaviour is so well-documented elsewhere.
+She went through shady back channels to adopt her kids, resulting in one — who would have been her fifth — being reclaimed by his furious birth mother just days after arrival.
+There's also Crawford's legendary bitter rivalry with the equally strange Bette Davis, which culminated in Crawford sabotaging her own film's box office to stop Davis winning her third Oscar.

 Advertisement

 W.C.
-Fields wasn't an actor.
-That's not a putdown, but a reference to the fact that the misanthropic, alcoholic jerk he played in all his movies wasn't a character.
-The real-life Fields was just as moody, and — importantly — just as drunk as the screen version.
+Fields may have been an actor, but the misanthropic, alcoholic jerk he played in all his movies wasn't a character.
+The real-life Fields was just as moody and intoxicated as the screen version.

 Advertisement